Credit Card Processing

 Reviewing your merchant processing statement is a balance of looking at the big picture and the details.
 If you think you’re paying too much or have questionable charges, you might need to check every fee on your statement to identify and confirm its source.

-On the other hand, you shouldn’t need to get that detailed with the individual fees and rates if you’re tracking the overall costs to ensure your monthly amounts are reasonable and consistent.
+On the other hand, you don’t need to get that detailed with the individual fees and rates if you’re tracking overall costs to ensure your monthly amounts are reasonable and consistent.
 Now, let’s get into the five steps of reading your credit card merchant statement.

-When reading your merchant processing statement, the first thing to do is review the document to identify the important information.
-These statements will look different from processor to processor, so you’ll want to understand the structure of your credit card merchant statement and see where the key information is found.
+When reading your merchant processing statement, the first thing to do is review the document to identify the critical information.
+These statements will look different from processor to processor, so you’ll want to understand the structure of your credit card merchant statement and see where the important information is found.

 At the top right of your statement, you will find your processor’s name and contact information.
 Your business name and information are below.
 On the left, you’ll see the processing month, your Merchant Identification Number (MID), the deposit amount number, and the dollar amount deducted from this billing statement.